 FDOT D6 and local municipalities view the interchanges as gateways to the communities and have invested significantly in roadway beautification on their respective facilities.
-The FTE, in response to the MDTPO Transportation Aesthetics Review Committee, has identified the US 1 interchange as a Major Gateway and has installed a landscape project reflecting this.
+Florida's Turnpike Enterprise (FTE), in response to the MDTPO Transportation Aesthetics Review Committee, has identified the US 1 interchange as a Major Gateway and has installed a landscape project reflecting this.